magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

-The `java.lang.NullPointerException: null` has been raised because we passed the `nil` value to the anonymous function returned by `matches` and `re-matches` does not like it, because it expects the argument to be a string.
+The `java.lang.NullPointerException: null` has been raised because we passed the `nil` value to the anonymous function returned by `matches` and `re-matches` does not like it. `re-matches` expects its argument to be a string.

-Now launch the CLJ REPL as usual
+Now launch the CLJ REPL as usual for playing a little bit with `re-matches` function:

 ```bash
 # from a new terminal